ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 -----

 - Freezing a Python file is similar to compiling the file.
+When running the executable file, the code runs faster than with interpreted code.
     - http://docs.python-guide.org/en/latest/shipping/freezing/?highlight=freeze
 - It is done on Windows in the following examples.
 - It can be executed on all OS: Windows, Linux and Max OS X (using Wine for all UNIX OS).